 - ISO9001:2015 Quality Management System

 To ensure efficient and transparent compliance management, in 2016, WADA initiated the development of an ISO9001:2015 certified Code Compliance Monitoring Program.
-The Program enables WADA to thoroughly review anti-doping rules and programs, and aims to reinforce athlete and public confidence in the standard of ADOs worldwide.
 External auditors re-assess the compliance monitoring program’s certification annually .